scottcohn97/CAFE_Poster/README.md

-# CAFE Scholars Research Assistantship
+# CAFE Scholars Research Assistantship (Summer 2019)

-The attached poster represent my contribution to the following study.
+The attached poster represents my contribution to the following study.

 # Title: Understanding the Choice Between Leasing and Owning for Residential Solar Systems